mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Checking Out a Connection
 -------------------------

-A Pool MUST have a method of allowing the driver to check out a `Connection`_.
+A Pool MUST have a method that allows the driver to check out a `Connection`_.
-Checking out a `Connection`_ involves entering the WaitQueue, waiting to be granted access to the list of available connections, and finding or creating a `Connection`_ to be returned.
-If the thread times out in the WaitQueue, an error is thrown.
+Checking out a `Connection`_ involves submitting a request to the WaitQueue and, once that request reaches the front of the queue, having the Pool find or create a `Connection`_ to fulfill that request.
+If waitQueueTimeoutMS is specified, then requests MUST time out after spending waitQueueTimeoutMS or longer in the WaitQueue without receiving a `Connection`_.

-Once reaching the front of the WaitQueue, a thread begins iterating over the list of available `Connections <#connection>`_, searching for a non-perished one to be returned.
+To service a request for a `Connection`_, the Pool MUST first iterate over the list of available `Connections <#connection>`_, searching for a non-perished one to be returned.
 If a perished `Connection`_ is encountered, such a `Connection`_ MUST be closed (as described in `Closing a Connection